Bayesian Invariance Modeling of Multi-Environment Data: Introduction

-We study BIP and VI-BIP on both simulated and real data, comparing performance to existing approaches \citep{peters2016causal,rothenhausler2019causal,fan2023environment}.
-The simulation study verifies our theoretical findings and demonstrates improved accuracy and scalability of our methods compared to existing works.
-In particular, VI-BIP performs competitively with exact inference in low-dimensional settings, while remaining scalable to high-dimensional cases.
-In a real-world study, we examine gene perturbation data that includes $p=6,179$ features \citep{kemmeren2014large}.
-VI-BIP outperforms existing methods by identifying more true effects based on the inferred invariant features.
-As a comparison, existing methods are sensitive to the required feature screening step, which usually results in either overly conservative predictions or false predictions.
+We study BIP and BIP-VI on both simulated and real data, comparing to existing approaches \citep{peters2016causal,rothenhausler2019causal,fan2023environment}.
+The simulation study verifies our theoretical findings of BIP and demonstrates improved accuracy and scalability over existing works.
+In particular, BIP-VI performs competitively with exact inference in low-dimensional settings, while remaining scalable to high-dimensional cases.
+In a real-world study, we examine gene perturbation data that includes $p=6,169$ features \citep{kemmeren2014large}.
+BIP-VI operates on the full feature space and achieves the highest prediction accuracy, while existing methods rely on feature screening, which usually results in either overly conservative predictions or low accuracy.

 We summarize our contributions as follows: